aquaproj/aqua-registry/CONTRIBUTING.md

 Please update [aqua.yaml](aqua.yaml) and [registry.yaml](registry.yaml).
 aqua.yaml is used to test registry.yaml in CI.

+Packages are sorted in the dictionary order of the package name.

 In aqua.yaml, please add the code comment to update tools with [Renovate's Regex Manager](https://docs.renovatebot.com/modules/manager/regex/).

 e.g.